MichaelArbel/KWNG/README.md

 ## Requirements

-This a Pytorch implementation which requires the follwoing packages:
+This a Pytorch implementation which requires the following packages:

 ```
 python==3.6.2 or newer